6 Waiting Room Decor Ideas that Create a Relaxing Environment

 comfy chair and sofa in a modern waiting room

-Comfortable seating is crucial in waiting room decor, as some patients may spend the majority of their time there.
+Comfortable seating is crucial in waiting room decor, as some patients may spend most of their time there.

 Consider choosing ergonomic chairs with supportive cushions and armrests.

-Also consider adding a variety of seating options, like individual chairs, sofas, and some creative options like bean bag chairs.
+Also consider various seating options, like individual chairs, sofas, and some creative options like bean bag chairs.

 3. Calming Artwork and Decorative Accents